 Risk factors for heart disease

-Coronary heart disease, or CHD, is the biggest killer in the UK causing around 82,000 deaths a year.
+Coronary heart disease, or CHD, is the biggest killer in the UK causing more than 73,000 deaths a year.

-It is responsible for around one in five deaths in men and one in eight deaths in women.
+It is responsible for around 1 in 6 deaths in men and 1 in 10 deaths in women.
 There is considerable variation in mortality from CHD across the UK.
 Death rates are higher in Scotland than the South of England, in manual workers than in non-manual workers and in certain ethnic groups.

 Because heart disease is so common and often silent until it strikes, it is important to recognise the risk factors.

 What are the risk factors for heart disease?

 There are several risk factors for heart disease; those that are beyond our control include: